taylorbf/DMP15/class5/README.md

 **Instance**

-Create an instance of Raindrop
+Creating an instance of the Raindrop is now every easy:

 ```
 Raindrop drop = new Raindrop(50)
 ```

-Create another instance of Raindrop
+Create another instance of Raindrop:

 ```
 Raindrop drop2 = new Raindrop(100)